-Revision 14-1; Effective March 3, 2014
+Revision 18-2; Effective September 3, 2018

-Reasonable efforts must be made to limit the use, request or disclosure of individually identifiable health information to the minimum necessary to determine eligibility and operate the program.
-The disclosure of individualmedical information from Health and Human Services Commission (HHSC) and managed care organization (MCO) records must be limited to the minimum necessary to accomplish the requested disclosure.
-For example, if a member authorizes release of income verification, including disability income, do not release related case medical information unless specifically authorized by the member.
+Reasonable efforts must be made to limit the use, request or disclosure of protected health information (PHI) to the minimum necessary to determine eligibility and operate the program.
+The disclosure of the applicant’s or member’s PHI from Texas Health and Human Services Commission (HHSC) and managed care organization (MCO) records must be limited to the minimum necessary to accomplish the requested disclosure.
+For example, if an applicant or member authorizes release of income verification, including disability income, do not release related case medical information unless specifically authorized by the applicant or member.

-Give member addresses or other case information only to a person who has written permission from the member to obtain the information.
-The member authorizes the release of information by completing and signing:
+PHI may only be disclosed to a person who has written permission from the applicant, member or authorized representative (AR) to obtain the information.
+The applicant, member or AR authorizes the release of information by completing and signing:

 Form 1826-D, Case Information Release; or